boschresearch/amira_blender_rendering/docs/tutorials/renderpredefinedscene.md

 [set up a simple custom sceneario](./simplecustomscenario.md)

 Assuming you are familiar with python, a few explanations are in order:

-- the class `SimpleObjectConfiguration` is used to manage scene specific config values
+* the class `SimpleObjectConfiguration` is used to manage scene specific config values
-- the class `SimpleObject` is used to control the logic of the desired scene.
+* the class `SimpleObject` is used to control the logic of the desired scene.

-More specifically, at runtime, after setting up a class object, blender calls `generate_dataset` which, in turn, takes care of:
+More specifically, at runtime, after setting up a class object, blender calls the `generate_dataset` which, in turn, takes care of:

 * randomizing the environment (background) textures
 * randomizing the pose of the target object (in this case a metal cap)
 * adjust the file paths through the *rendermanager*
 * calling the rendering
 * performing some post processing steps

 ```python
 def generate_dataset(self):